Georgia judge to toss landmark racketeering charges against 'Cop City' protesters

 Fulton County Judge Kevin Farmer said he does not believe Republican Attorney General Chris Carr had the authority to secure the 2023 indictments under Georgia’s Racketeer Influenced and Corrupt Organizations law, or RICO.
 Experts believe it was the largest criminal racketeering case ever filed against protesters in U.S. history.

+The defendants faced a wide variety of allegations — everything from throwing Molotov cocktails at police officers, to supplying food to protesters who were camped in the woods and passing out fliers against a state trooper who had fatally shot Tortuguita.
+Each defendant faced up to 20 years in prison on the RICO charges.

-Farmer said during a hearing that Carr needed Gov. Brian Kemp 's permission to pursue the case instead of the local district attorney.
-Prosecutors earlier conceded to the judge that they did not obtain any such order.
+Farmer said during a hearing that Carr needed Gov. Brian Kemp's permission to pursue the case instead of the local district attorney.
+Prosecutors earlier conceded that they did not obtain any such order.

 “It would have been real easy to just ask the governor, ‘Let me do this, give me a letter,’” Farmer said.
 “The steps just weren't followed.”

-Five of the 61 defendants were also indicted on charges of domestic terrorism and first-degree arson.
+Five of the 61 defendants were also indicted on charges of domestic terrorism and first-degree arson connected to a 2023 "night of rage" in which masked activists burned a police car in downtown Atlanta and threw rocks at a skyscraper that houses the Atlanta Police Foundation.
 Farmer said Carr also didn't have the authority to pursue the arson charge, though he believes the domestic terrorism charge can stand.

-Farmer said he plans to file a formal order soon and is not sure whether he would quash the entire indictment or let the domestic terrorism charge stand, though he said he expects the prosecution to appeal regardless.
+Farmer said he plans to file a formal order soon and is not sure whether he would quash the entire indictment or let the domestic terrorism charge proceed, though he expects the prosecution to appeal regardless.

 Carr, who is running for governor, had pursued the case, with Kemp hailing it as an important step to combat "out-of-state radicals that threaten the safety of our citizens and law enforcement.”